The Executive Remuneration Review: USA

 As noted above, most of the terms and conditions of an executive's employment are established by contract between the employer and the employee, and not by statute.

 Executives typically enter into contractual agreements with their employers, which provide that, if an executive's employment is involuntarily terminated, he or she will be entitled to a severance benefit that is usually a multiple of compensation – for example, one to two times the executive's average total compensation for the previous three years.
-Often, other ancillary benefits are also provided, such as vesting of equity-based compensation awards.
+Often, other ancillary benefits are also provided, such as vesting of equity-based compensation awards or continued provision of medical benefits.
 An employer's obligation to pay severance is almost always conditioned on an executive agreeing to release the company from any legal claims that the executive may have against the company.
 The severance benefit can be paid either in instalments over time or as a lump sum.
-It is uncommon for severance benefits to be reduced in the event that the executive obtains new employment following his or her dismissal.
+It is uncommon for cash severance benefits to be reduced in the event that the executive obtains new employment following his or her dismissal.

 ii Agreements not to compete or solicit

 Many US companies require their executives to agree, as part of their employment terms, that after their employment ends they will not disclose confidential information about the company to other persons, disparage the company, solicit the company's employees or customers or, sometimes, compete with the company.
 While confidentiality provisions are often very broad and continue indefinitely, non-competition and other restrictions are usually narrowly tailored to the particular company's circumstances and extend for a limited period (e.g., as little as six months or as long as five years).
-Furthermore, the enforceability of non-competition provisions, in particular, is often subject to some uncertainty, and in some jurisdictions (e.g., California) non-competition provisions are generally unenforceable unless a non-competition agreement is negotiated in connection with the acquisition of a business in which an executive is an owner.11 Typically, the enforceability of such provisions is linked to whether they are viewed as a reasonable means to protect a company's proprietary interests, viewed in light of the public policy favouring employment.
+Furthermore, the enforceability of non-competition provisions is often subject to some uncertainty, and in some jurisdictions (e.g., California) non-competition provisions are generally unenforceable unless a non-competition agreement is negotiated in connection with the acquisition of a business in which an executive is an owner.11 Typically, the enforceability of such provisions is linked to whether they are viewed as a reasonable means to protect a company's proprietary interests, viewed in light of the public policy favouring employment.
 Garden leave or similar provisions, under which an employee is paid during a period of notice prior to termination of employment or forced inactivity, are used intermittently.
-There have been proposals in recent years suggesting that non-competition provisions should be further limited, and some states have narrowed their non-compete laws, which suggests that these proposals are gaining momentum.
+In recent years, some states have narrowed their non-compete laws, limiting the duration of the restricted period or limiting or prohibiting non-competes for certain employees.
 For example, Massachusetts passed a law in 2018 that, among other items, limits post-employment non-competes to a maximum period of 12 months and, absent an agreement to the contrary, requires employers to pay 50 per cent of a former employee's back salary during the restricted period.12 Other states, such as Maine, Maryland, New Hampshire and Oregon, have limited or prohibited non-competes for employees earning less than a specified minimum threshold.
+In July 2021, the Biden administration released an Executive Order that encourages the Federal Trade Commission (FTC) to exercise its statutory rule-making authority to curtail the unfair use of non-competes.13 While the regulation of non-competition agreements has historically been a matter of state, rather than federal, law, whether and when the FTC will act, as well as the substance of any such rule, remains unclear.

 iii CIC benefits

 Accelerated vesting of incentive awards assures executives that they can participate in the sale that constitutes the CIC with a portion of their otherwise unvested incentive compensation.
-Accelerated vesting can occur after only a single trigger (i.e., immediately upon the CIC) or it can be a double-trigger provision (i.e., accelerated vesting occurs if an executive's employment is terminated involuntarily without cause or voluntarily for good reason shortly after a CIC).
+Accelerated vesting can be single-trigger (i.e., immediately upon the CIC) or double-trigger (i.e., accelerated vesting occurs if an executive's employment is terminated involuntarily without cause or voluntarily for good reason shortly after a CIC).

 iv Salary history bans